sigstore/cosign/doc/cosign_attest-blob.md

       --bundle string                     write everything required to verify the blob to a FILE --certificate string                path to the X.509 certificate in PEM format to include in the OCI Signature --certificate-chain string          path to a list of CA X.509 certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
 Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate.
 Included in the OCI Signature
-      --fulcio-url string                 [EXPERIMENTAL] address of sigstore PKI server (default "https://fulcio.sigstore.dev")
-      --hash string                       hash of blob in hexadecimal (base16).
+      --fulcio-url string                 address of sigstore PKI server (default "https://fulcio.sigstore.dev") --hash string                       hash of blob in hexadecimal (base16).
 Used if you want to sign an artifact stored elsewhere and have the hash
   -h, --help                              help for attest-blob
-      --identity-token string             [EXPERIMENTAL] identity token to use for certificate from fulcio. the token or a path to a file containing the token is accepted.
+      --identity-token string             identity token to use for certificate from fulcio. the token or a path to a file containing the token is accepted.
-      --insecure-skip-verify              [EXPERIMENTAL] skip verifying fulcio published to the SCT (this should only be used for testing).
+      --insecure-skip-verify              skip verifying fulcio published to the SCT (this should only be used for testing).
       --key string                        path to the private key file, KMS URI or Kubernetes Secret --oidc-client-id string             [EXPERIMENTAL] OIDC client ID for application (default "sigstore") --oidc-client-secret-file string    [EXPERIMENTAL] Path to file containing OIDC client secret for application